What Color Temperature Is Best For Garage Lighting?

 One of the most common questions is what color temperature lights I should get for my garage.

-What color temperature is best for garage lighting?
-For most people, lights with a color temperature of 5000 Kelvin yield the best overall results.
+For most homes, the best light temperature for garage lights is 5000 Kelvin.
 This is a slightly warmer shade than natural daylight while still looking crisp and clear.
 However, depending on how you use your garage, you may need slightly warmer or cooler lighting.

 I’ve also recommended specific color temperature LED lights for garage workshops, grow-rooms, gyms, and detailing shops.